SketchyMaze/guidebook/docs/hacking.md

     Removes all keys and items from the player's inventory.

+* `fly like a bird`

+    Play as the Bird by default on levels that don't specify a character.

+* `the cell`

+    Play as the Blue Azulian by default.

+* `play as thief`

+    Play as the Thief by default.

+* `pinocchio`

+    Play as the Boy (default) as the player character.

 ## JavaScript Shell

 The developer console also features a JavaScript shell, which exposes